 At this friendly, no-frills diner, it’s all about the onion-fried burger.
 Sit at the counter and watch the magic happen: Chef and owner Sid Hall (or his brother, Bob), take a ball of fresh-ground beef, place it on a ripping hot griddle, and smash it down along with a handful of thin-sliced white onions.
 The onions fuse into the meat as it cooks, and the end result is all crust and fried onions.
 Make it a double, and you get twice as much.
 No ketchup, no lettuce, no tomato — just meat and onions on a soft bun.

 That guy who wins the burger contest every year in Miami and New York City?
 You mean Josh Capon of B&B Winepub?
 Yup.
 That’s the one.
-Here he is again with another winning burger creation, this one at his New York City East Village outpost Bowery Meat Company.
+Here he is again with another winning burger creation, this one at his outpost in New York’s East Village, Bowery Meat Company.
 What’s his secret?
 A dash of confidence, a little cockiness, and a whole lot of knowing what he and his customers want to eat.
 In this case, that means a cheeseburger with griddled onions, raclette, and tomato aïoli.

 Sam’s Tavern, founded in the 1940s on the corner of Furhman and Eastlake Avenues in Seattle, was the original birthplace of national chain Red Robin.
 Before adopting the name “Red Robin,” it was just “Sam’s Tavern,” and then “Sam’s Red Robin.”
-70 years later, the original Sam’s Tavern was resurrected, this time on Pike near 11th Street, and they still serve awesome burgers.
+Seventy years later, the original Sam’s Tavern was resurrected, this time on the corner of East Pike Street and 11th Avenue, and they still serve awesome burgers.
 They have one in particular that’s perfect for all you bacon fans out there: Sammy’s 50/50 Burger.
 The patty is half Certified Angus beef and half hickory smoked bacon, topped with avocado, buttermilk bacon ranch dressing, Gouda cheese, and (you guessed it) more bacon.
 Might as well go whole hog and start with the wedge salad with bacon bits and see if they’ll load your side of fries up with it, too.